-Report adopted by the Board of Regulators pursuant to Article 3(1)(n) of Regulation (EC) No 1211/2009 of the European Parliament and of the Council (BEREC Regulation)
+Report adopted by the Board of Regulators pursuant to Article 3(1)(n) of Regulation (EC) No 1211/2009 of the European Parliament and of the Council (BEREC Regulation) Body of European Regulators for Electronic Communications

 Executive Summary

 The BEREC report on sector developments presents the key trends in the electronic communications sector, covering both market dynamics and the development of EU public policies and regulatory practices.
 The report is based on the main findings of the BEREC Expert Working Groups in 2013, but also adopts a forward-looking approach.